Conservative Writer Horrified by Talk of Child Education at Ocasio-Cortez Event

 On Tuesday, Ocasio-Cortez responded to Kruta’s essay on Twitter, writing: “Breaking News: Conservative goes to our Cori Bush rally in St. Louis and… gets inspired?
 And then… gets uncomfortable… about being inspired by a Democrat? *laughing crying emoji*”

-But thankfully, Kruta explains — unlike the Democratic Socialist simpletons who are all, “George Washing-WHO?” and “Bill of WHATS?!” and “the founding fathers were slave-owners” — she is “certain of our nation’s founding and its history,” and therefore isn’t going to fall for the promises of equality and fairness proffered by the likes of Ocasio-Cortez.
+But as Kruta explained in her essay — unlike the Democratic Socialist simpletons who are all, “George Washing-WHO?” and “Bill of WHATS?!” and “the founding fathers were slave-owners” — she is “certain of our nation’s founding and its history,” and therefore isn’t going to fall for the promises of equality and fairness proffered by the likes of Ocasio-Cortez.

 “I left the rally with a photo — in part to remind myself of that time I crashed a rally headlined by a socialist, but also in part to remind myself that there, but for the grace of God, go I.”